justdanyuen/Chorely/README.md

 - **Responsive Design** - Ensures usability across different screen sizes with a clean, accessible layout.
 This component serves as a persistent, user-friendly navigation bar, making it easy to move through the application while maintaining a visually cohesive experience.

+### Sidebar Manager
+The Sidebar Manager serves as the control panel for managing household tasks and roommates.
+It provides an intuitive interface for adding, editing, and removing tasks or participants.

+- **Task Management** – Users can add new chores, mark them as completed, and delete tasks when necessary.
+- **Roommate List** – A dedicated section for adding and managing roommates, ensuring everyone is included in the chore rotation.
+- **Task Completion Tracking** – Users can toggle task completion status to keep track of responsibilities.
+- **Calendar Toggle** – A quick-access button to view the Calendar View, allowing users to see upcoming schedules.

 ### Schedule Viewer
 The Schedule Viewer provides a dynamic, week-by-week breakdown of assigned chores, ensuring every roommate knows their responsibilities.
 Tasks are fairly rotated among participants, adjusting to changes in group size and task preferences.